gardener/landscaper/docs/usage/TargetLists.md

 ## Usage Examples

+See also the [landscaper examples](https://github.com/gardener/landscaper-examples/tree/master/targetlists) for full example Installations.

 ### One DeployItem per Target

 This is probably the most prominent use-case of the feature: The Installation is supposed to perform the same action for each Target of an imported TargetList.
 For example, the TargetList contains kubernetes-cluster targets - basically kubeconfigs - and the Installation should deploy a manifest into each of the referenced clusters.